Adam-DeLessio/python-cli-project/readme.md

 - PeeWee
 - SQL

-### Description
+### Getting Started
+- Fork and clone this repository.
+- Navigate to the directory, install dependencies.
+- In the terminal run ```pipenv run python main.py```
-> Follow the prompts and enjoy your personal, digital rolodex.
+- Follow the prompts and enjoy your personal, digital rolodex.